 Can I have onabotulinumtoxinA treatments while breastfeeding?

-Probably.
 No studies on breastfeeding while using onabotulinumtoxinA are available.
 However, because onabotulinumtoxinA injections are not thought to get into the bloodstream, it would be unlikely to be able to enter the breast milk.
 Therefore, the risk to an infant is thought to be very low.
-Be sure to talk to your health care provider about all your breastfeeding questions.
+Be sure to talk to your healthcare provider about all your breastfeeding questions.

-An increased risk of birth defects or pregnancy complications is not expected when the father of the baby uses onabotulinumtoxinA.
+This has not been well studied.
 In general, exposures that fathers have are unlikely to increase risks to a pregnancy.
-For more information, please see the MotherToBaby fact sheet on Paternal Exposures and Pregnancy at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.
+For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.